 Tuition and Fee Refunds

 Students who pay tuition and fees for a regular academic term and then decide to withdraw from the University must submit a Withdrawal form, complete with the signature of their academic dean.
-Undergraduate students must submit the form to the University Registrar; graduate students to the Graduate Division; medical students to the Curricular Affairs Office in the School of Medicine; law students to the Law School Registrar’s Office.
+Undergraduate students must submit the form to the University Registrar; graduate students to the Graduate Division; medical students to the School of Medicine’s Registrar’s Office; law students to the Law School Registrar’s Office.
 This form serves two purposes: